stuntrally/stuntrally3/Developing.md

 Also own name in `.material` for materials e.g. `hlms water_name pbs` that last `pbs`.

 _ToDo_: [[Solved][2.1] Trying to create a new HLMS](https://forums.ogre3d.org/viewtopic.php?f=25&t=83763)

+Some example already in Terra.
+Also more and difficult code, e.g. `Fill command Buffers` in `HlmsTerra::fillBuffersFor(`.

 Own HLMS could control more like `MaterialSizeInGpu` (it needs same size in `uploadToConstBuffer`).
 This assert triggering, means those were different: